nielsmaerten/ynab-buddy/CONTRIBUTING.md

 ## Code Style and Formatting

 To maintain consistency and readability throughout the ynab-buddy project, we use [Prettier](https://prettier.io/) for code formatting.
-Prettier is included in the project's `devDependencies` and you can run it using `yarn lint`.
+Prettier is included in the project's `devDependencies` and you can run it using `bun run lint`.

 If you're using Visual Studio Code, we recommend installing the [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension.
 This extension will automatically format your code according to the project's Prettier configuration when you save your files.